jxlsteam/jxls/jxls-site/src/site/markdown/reference/each_command.md

 Grouping the data
 ------------------
 *Each-Command* supports grouping via its `groupBy` property.
 The `groupOrder` property sets the ordering and can be `desc` or `asc`.
 If you write `groupBy` without `groupOrder` no sorting will be done.
+Normally one defines `groupBy` and `groupOrder`.

 In the excel markup it can look like this

-    jx:each(items="employees" var="myGroup" groupBy="name" groupOrder="asc" lastCell="D6")
+    jx:each(items="employees" var="myGroup" groupBy="myGroup.name" groupOrder="asc" lastCell="D6")

 In this example each group can be referred using _myGroup_ variable which will be accessible in the context.
+For consistent use you should write the var name + "." before the groupBy property name.

 The current group item can be referred using `myGroup.item`.
 So to refer to employee name use

     ${myGroup.item.name}